HK01 CMS

 Challenge

-When entering phase 2, tasks may no longer simply related to usability or architecture only, but may deal with abstract tasks, like pin post to specific location of a news feed, create schedule listing, etc.
+After entering phase 2, tasks may no longer simply related to usability or product architecture only, but may deal with complicated functions, like pin post to specific location of a news feed, create schedule listing, etc.

 The flow of creating schedule listing, in which scheduled items would be published and unpublished from time to time on a specific position of a listing.
 The challenging part is to include the logic of the "pin" function which means the user could "pin" an item on that position which will override the schedule.